Fremantle Stuff > hotels >

 This place was included in the list of heritage places in the City of Fremantle identified by the Fremantle Society (1979/80) - PURPLE - of architectural and historic significance in its own right.

 The Seaview Hotel has been an important part of South Fremantle’s social and urban fabric since 1898.
 It has social value to local workers and residents as a gathering place and landmark.
 The place has aesthetic value for its contribution to the streetscape and the surrounding area.
 The place is a good example of the Federation Free style of architecture.
-Heritage Council
+City of Fremantle note on the Heritage Council website.

 The Local Hotel website